OleHolmNielsen/Niflheim_system/docs/Slurm_database.rst

 Configure database accounting in slurm.conf
 ===========================================

-Finally, when you have made sure that the slurmdbd_ service is working correctly, you must configure slurm.conf_ to use slurmdbd_.
+Finally, when you have made sure that the slurmdbd_ service is working correctly, you must configure the Slurm_ controller's slurm.conf_ to use slurmdbd_.
 In slurm.conf_ you must configure accounting so that the database will be used through the slurmdbd_ database daemon::

   AccountingStorageType=accounting_storage/slurmdbd